List of Jeeves characters: Mrs Scholfield

 Mrs. Scholfield is a fictional character who is mentioned in the Jeeves short story "Bertie Changes His Mind".
 She is sister to Bertie Wooster, and apparently lives or spends some considerable portion of her time in India.
 She is never given a first name.
 Bertie and his sister seem to be on good terms, since Bertie considers buying a house where he can live with his sister and her three young daughters.

 When asked by Chuffy in Thank You, Jeeves if he has any sisters, Bertie replies in the negative.
 This may be a continuity error, though Wodehouse scholars have proposed possible explanations for this inconsistency.
-Bertie may have preferred not to mention his sister since he was trying to convince Chuffy that he had kissed Pauline Stoker in a brotherly manner, Mrs. Scholfield might have passed away somewhere between the short story and the novel, or Bertie simply preferred not to discuss his family with a man who had threatened him with physical harm.
+Bertie may have preferred not to mention his sister since he was trying to convince Chuffy that he had kissed Pauline Stoker in a brotherly manner, Mrs. Scholfield might have died somewhere between the short story and the novel, or Bertie simply preferred not to discuss his family with a man who had threatened him with physical harm.

 While Mrs. Scholfield does not appear in person in the original Jeeves canon, she was portrayed by actress Barbara French in an episode of The World of Wooster based on "Bertie Changes His Mind".